 Citric acid is a chelating agent, bactericide, fungicide, anticoagulant, agricultural chemical, therapeutic agent, sequestrant, and hematologic agent.

 Because citric acid kills bacteria, mold, and mildew, it's great for general disinfecting and cleaning.
 It's also effective at removing soap scum, hard water stains, calcium deposits, lime, and rust.
 Also, it serves as a preservative in many cleaning solutions.
-Because lemon juice contains 5 - 8% citric acid (per PubChem), it's often used in green cleaning, such as in this Clean Everything Lemon-Lime Spray.
+Because lemon juice contains 5 - 8% citric acid (per PubChem), it's often used in green cleaning.

 Citric acid is used in several cleaning products, such as auto cleaning products (e.g., wheel and radiator cleaners), metal cleaners, oven cleaners, dishwasher cleaners, all-purpose cleaners, soap-scum removers, bathroom cleaners, tub & tile cleaners, carpet cleaners, dish soaps, laundry detergents, air fresheners, window cleaners, stain removers, and dishwasher rinse aids.

-In addition to its use in cleaning products, citric acid is used in a variety of other industries, such as the personal care, agricultural, food, pharmaceutical, and electroplating industries.
+In addition to its use in cleaning products, citric acid is used in a variety of other industries, such as personal care, agricultural, food, pharmaceutical, and electroplating industries.
 In the food industry, it serves as a preservative, flavoring agent, and vegetable rinse.
 In personal care products, it's used to add an effervescent quality (e.g., bath bombs), to adjust pH, and to serve as an alpha hydroxy acid (e.g., anti-aging creams).
 You'll find it in shampoos, hair colorants, antibacterial wipes, liquid hand soaps, body gels and washes, conditioners, eye pencils, deodorants, baby wipes, nail enamels, peels, creams, etc. It's also used in some supplements and pharmaceuticals (e.g., vitamin powders, syrups, elixirs).
 Finally, the agricultural industry uses it as a pesticide to treat crops.

 Product Brands Containing Citric Acid